Who should pick Clover, and who should pick Toast?

 Caveat: Toast is usually overkill unless multi-location is on the roadmap.

-Most Clover-vs-Toast guides treat the decision as binary.
-It isn't.
-A traditional merchant account running open hardware (Clover, Dejavoo, PAX) on interchange-plus pricing gives you a third pricing structure neither Clover nor Toast bundles by default: a compliant cash discount program.
+Yes.
+A traditional merchant account running open hardware (Clover, Dejavoo, PAX) on interchange-plus pricing gives you a third pricing structure neither vendor bundles by default — a compliant cash discount program — and above roughly $30K/mo in card volume it often nets out cheaper than either bundled system.
+Most Clover-vs-Toast guides treat the decision as binary; it isn't.

 The idea: you post your base price, add a disclosed card fee (typically 3%–4%) at the point of sale, and customers who pay cash avoid the fee.
 Card-paying customers cover the processing cost directly via a line-item on the receipt.
 Legal in Florida with proper disclosure — the Eleventh Circuit ruled the state's no-surcharge statute unconstitutional in 2015, and network-permitted cash discount has been available since the 2013 antitrust settlement.